dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

     }
     ```

     That's it.
 We've implemented the OAuth Client Credentials flow using AzureAD.
+You can now try to incoorperate the same logic for the `Resource.Read` role to check if you've learnt the pattern.
+Good luck.

 ## Final Notes

 This is not production ready code.
-The way this was written was to show an example.
+The priority here was to show an example in the most simple form.
 Please consider refactoring the code and *DRYing* it before using it in any production scenarios.
+Please make sure you secure the shared secret in the CI/CD pipeline.

+In the development environment you can even have the `AuthorizationHandler`'s succeed without a token/claims present if you don't want the burden of having to retrieve tokens when debugging.
+There are many ways to do it.
+This model is really flexible.

 I hope this has helped you.
 Please leave any feedback you have as it helps me become a better writer.
 Thank you for your time.